kolide/launcher/docs/architecture/2024-10-23_osquery_refactor.md

     OSQUERYRUNNER ||--|| STATS : updates
 ```

-In our current implementation, the extension is created by `runLauncher` and run via our rungroup, and passed into the osquery runner for use when creating the instances.
+In our current implementation, the extension is created by `runLauncher` and run via our rungroup, and passed into the osquery runner for use when creating the osquery instances.
 To run multiple osquery instances using our _current_ implementation, we have two choices:

 1. We could share one osquery extension with all osquery instances
 2. We could create multiple extensions inside `runLauncher` and pass them into the runner to distribute one per osquery instance